FHA Loans – Credit Score Requirements and More

 What is an FHA Loan?

 An FHA loan sounds like a loan that comes from the FHA, right?
-This is not true: The FHA does not issue loans directly to homebuyers.
-Instead, the FHA insures loans offered by private lenders.
+This is not true — the FHA does not issue loans directly to homebuyers.
+Instead, they insure loans offered by private lenders.
 If a homebuyer can’t pay for their FHA mortgage, the home will be foreclosed on.
 If that happens, HUD will pay off the loan to the lender and take ownership of the home.
-This insurance removes some of the risk for lenders, allowing them to offer lower credit score and down payment requirements, which in turn allows more homebuyers to qualify for home loans.
+This insurance removes some of the risk for lenders, allowing them to offer lower credit score and down payment requirements.
+In return, more homebuyers may qualify for home loans.

 If you think an FHA loan is a good fit for your needs, it’s time to start taking steps towards securing one.
-As mentioned, the FHA and HUD don’t actually make the loans, they just insure them: To get an FHA loan, you will need to connect with a lender.
+To get an FHA loan, you will need to connect with a lender.
+The requirements that borrowers need to have (and understand) include:

 - 620+ credit score with at least a 3.5% down payment